MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity.md

 A credential is a class that contains or can obtain the data needed for a service client to authenticate requests.
 Service clients across the Azure SDK accept credentials when they're constructed, and service clients use those credentials to authenticate requests to the service.

-The Azure Identity library focuses on OAuth authentication with Azure Active Directory, and it offers various credential classes capable of acquiring an AAD token to authenticate service requests.
-All of the credential classes in this library are implementations of the `TokenCredential` abstract class in [azure-core][azure_core_library], and you can use any of them to construct service clients capable of authenticating with a `TokenCredential`.
+The Azure Identity library focuses on OAuth authentication with Azure Active Directory, and it offers various credential classes that can acquire an AAD token to authenticate service requests.
+All of the credential classes in this library are implementations of the `TokenCredential` abstract class in [azure-core][azure_core_library], and you can use any of them to construct service clients that can authenticate with a `TokenCredential`.

 The `DefaultAzureCredential` is appropriate for most scenarios where the application is intended to ultimately be run in the Azure Cloud. `DefaultAzureCredential` combines credentials that are commonly used to authenticate when deployed with credentials that are used to authenticate in a development environment.
 For more information, including examples using `DefaultAzureCredential`, see the [Default Azure credential](java-sdk-identity-azure-hosted-auth.md#default-azure-credential) section of [Authenticating Azure-hosted Java applications](java-sdk-identity-azure-hosted-auth.md).

 ## Examples

-As noted in the [overview](java-sdk-overview.md#provision-and-manage-azure-resources-with-management-libraries) documentation, the management libraries differ slightly, and one of the ways that they differ is that there are libraries for *consuming* Azure services (called client libraries), and libraries for *managing* Azure services (called management libraries).
-In the sections below, there's a quick overview of authenticating in both client and management libraries.
+As noted in the [overview](java-sdk-overview.md#provision-and-manage-azure-resources-with-management-libraries) documentation, the management libraries differ slightly.
+One of the ways that they differ is that there are libraries for *consuming* Azure services (called client libraries), and libraries for *managing* Azure services (called management libraries).
+In the following sections , there's a quick overview of authenticating in both client and management libraries.

 ### Authenticate Azure client libraries